Rogers artist breathes new life into old items

+BELLA VISTA -- Tom Flynn has a simple approach to his art.

-“I would like people to see what it is and what it’s made of at the same time,” he said.
-“I don’t want to lose the shape of anything.”
+"I would like people to see what it is and what it's made of at the same time," said Flynn, the found-object artist from Rogers who is responsible for a new firefly art installation at the Bella Vista Public Library.
+"I don't want to lose the shape of anything."

+At one point he spent four years collecting matching metal rug beaters for damsel fly wings.
+He often builds insects or flowers.

-Flynn finds his materials at resale stores, antique stores, yard sales, and has sources for other items and buys some online.
+Flynn finds his materials at resale stores, antique stores, yard sales, uses sources for other items and buys some online.

 "Some of the found objects are found at Home Depot," he said.